skobba/skobba.github.io_bak/docs/Database/orm.md

 ORM is commonly used to streamline the migration of data between databases.

 When used properly, ORM enables you to:
+* Version control on the database and abillity to checkout a specific version
 * Avoid redundant code
 * Easily switch between databases
 * Query for multiple tables (ORM converts the object-oriented query approach to SQL)